DaanZVW/ATP/README.md

 ----
 ## Intro
-Human Readable Assembly (HRA) is a language which uses real words to make instructions.
+Human Readable Assembly (HRA) is a functionally written language which uses real words to make instructions.
 There are a couple of difference between actual assembly and HRA though:
 * The instruction-set more resembles the esolang [brainfuck](https://esolangs.org/wiki/Brainfuck)
 * HRA supports functions instead of loops which makes it easier to read.